 Bhandar Khal Garden

-Many people limit their visits to Patan Durbar Square and do not explore beyond, definitely, they will miss the golden temple, another oldest Hindu temples, and beautiful stupas.
-There is plenty to see outside of Patan Durbar square.
+Many people limit their visits to Patan Durbar Square and do not explore beyond, definitely, they will miss the Golden Temple, another oldest Hindu temple, and beautiful stupas.
+There is plenty to see outside of Patan Durbar Square.
 Aside from Patan Durbar Square, the following temples and stupas are must-sees beyond Patan Durbar Square:

 Hiranya Varna Mahavihar(The Golden Temple):